-What is a Theory of Change?
-Why Do We Need One?
+What is a Theory of Change and Why Do We Need One?

 A “theory of change” is a model of — or a hypothesis about — the factors that will lead to a desired outcome.
-In the case of the BMR, our desired outcomes, as stated on our website, are:
+In the case of the BMR, our desired outcomes, as stated on our website, are to:

-- To generate new ideas and images of meaningful observance of b’nai mitzvah, observances that would tie b’nai mitzvah and their families more closely to the Jewish tradition and the Jewish community.
+- Introduce meaningful b’nai mitzvah rituals, rituals that tie b’nai mitzvah and their families more closely to the Jewish tradition and the Jewish community.

 These outcomes are deliberately broad and general.
 We expect that every synagogue in this project will come up with its own definition of the terms “meaningful,” “engaging,” “more closely,” and even “the Jewish tradition” and “the Jewish community.”
 And we expect that every synagogue will find different ways to reach its goals.
 That is what makes this project interesting and exciting.

 The purpose of this document is to explain what we think it takes to achieve these outcomes.

 A metaphor we’ve found helpful is that of a pinwheel.
 Imagine a pinwheel with three “blades,” with each blade representing a phase of the change process.
 These three blades are: